padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 - The LSTM tutorial uses `fit_transform()` for both train and test sets of data. `fit_transform()` scales data and learns the scaling parameters of that data.
 By applying it to the test data, the tutorial introduces bias to the test data since it is also fitting the test data [3].
 Normally, we want the test data to be a completely new and a surprise set for the model.
 If you want to remove this bias, then instead of invoking `TemporalLstmDna.prepare_data()`, separately invoke `TemporalLstmDna.prepare_data_train()`  and `TemporalLstmDna.prepare_date_test()`.
 The former performs fit and transform, i.e., invokes `fit_transform()` and the latter performs transform only, i.e., invokes `transform()`.

 - To deploy and use the model against real-time data, the model and its relevant data are stored in the grid.

   - Model - the LSTM model
   - Scaler - the scaler for transforming data
   - Last observed data - the last observed data applied to the model
+  - Batch size - batch size used to fit the model.
+  - RT Model - the model with batch size 1 for forecasting real-time data

 - The stored model is applied to the data updates to generate forecasts in real time.
 This is done by invoking one of the following methods:

   - **make_forecasts_with_saved_model_series()** - Forecast the specified series of observed data.
   - **make_forecasts_with_saved_model_discrete()** - Forecast the specified observed data point.

+- The supervised datasets are automatically reshaped based on the specified batch size.
+This is an essential step as the underlying Tensorflow may fail if the batch size does not evenly fit in the supervised datasets.

+  - This automation allows you to freely change the batch size without concern to shape mismatch failures.
+  - The batch size is persisted such that the existing models are reinstated seamlessly.
+  - The batch size automatically resets to 1 for real-time data.

 - The DNA implementation closely follows the [DNA (Data Node App)](https://github.com/netcrest/pado/tree/develop/pado-rpc) guidelines defined by [Pado](https://github.com/netcrest/pado), abeit its hardware choice is limited to the same machine as the data node imposed by the Jet RPC mechanics.

 - There is room for improving performance as follows.

   - In `SimulatorForecastJob`, find a way to discard empty values after filtering from moving forward in the DAG.
 Some empty values are mysteriously sent to the Python handler just to get rejected.
   - Each DNA execution performs a file IO operation to read and write the target model.
 This is an expensive operation that can be improved by adding a caching service.

 - The Python function handler was originally written with Jet 4.5, which has the following limitations that may hamper its usefulness.
 Its `gRPC Service` may be a better choice.
 (It is likely that Hazelcast Platform 5.x has inherited these limitations.)
   - The `transform_list()` function argument is always a list of strings.
   - The list argument is constructed by Jet by aggregating results from the local parallelization.
 If the string values contain commas, the list it creates contains mangled values that are unparsable.
 This prevents the use of JSON string values.
-  - The `transform_list()` function must always return a list with the same number of elements as the input list.
+  - By design, the `transform_list()` function must always return a list with the same number of elements as the input list.
 Otherwise, Jet throws an exception and the results will be lost.
 At that point of time, the DAG position will reset to the top and continue from there.

-- This bundle creates two (2) jar files: `ml-lstm-1.0.0.jar` and `ml-lstm-1.0.0-data.jar`. `ml-lstm-1.0.0.jar` contains all the classes including the job and data classes to be submitted to Jet by the user. `ml-lstm-1.0.0-data.jar` contains only data classes and is automatically deployed to the workspace by the build step in the [Preparing Environment](#preparing-environment) section..
+- This bundle creates two (2) jar files: `ml-lstm-1.0.1.jar` and `ml-lstm-1.0.1-data.jar`. `ml-lstm-1.0.1.jar` contains all the classes including the job and data classes to be submitted to Jet by the user. `ml-lstm-1.0.1-data.jar` contains only data classes and is automatically deployed to the workspace by the build step in the [Preparing Environment](#preparing-environment) section..

 **Binaries:**